MusicInTheTrees/BlueStaq-Elevator/README.md

 <b>However</b> You can still configure the file.
 You just need to go into the corresponding config java files and mess with the default parameters.

+* AppConfig.java
+ * Frame Rate of the application
+ * Print to File (or to console) flag
+ * Print to File, Filename
+* BuildingConfig.java
+ * Lowest Floor
+ * Highest Floor
+ * Maximum number of passengers that can wait on a floor for the elevator
+ * Use a set of custom events
+ * Elevator configuration set
+* ElevatorConfig.java
+ * Elevator ID
+ * Starting Floor
+ * Square Footage of the elevator
+ * Lowest Floor that the elevator can go (doesn't have to be the same as the buildings lowest floor)
+ * Highest Floor that the elevator can go (doesn't have to be the same as the buildings highest floor)
+ * Number of Frames that the elevator takes while waiting at the simulated floor
+ * Number of Frames that the elevator takes while moving between floors